emrecanacikgoz/mrl2022/README.md

 │   └── utils.py
 └── README.md

-*To run the code, create a folder with name "EXPERIMENTS" at: ./task3/EXPERIMENTS/
+*To run the code, create an empty folder with name "EXPERIMENTS" at: ./task3/EXPERIMENTS/
 ```

 # Models